-Paella is a traditional dish from Spain that was typically cooked over an open fire.
-It can include practically any ingredient that goes well with rice, but seafood variations seem to be the most common.
+Paella is a traditional rice dish from eastern Spain that was traditionally cooked over an open fire.
+It can include practically any ingredient that goes well with rice, but seafood variations are seem to be the most common.

-Paella is not a quick meal to prepare, but the extra work is definitely worth it!
+Paella is NOT a quick meal to prepare, but the extra work is well worth it!

 - 1 cup chicken broth

-- 1 cup of clam juice (from canned clams) or more chicken broth
+- 1 cup clam juice (or more chicken broth)

-- Put the olive oil or butter in a large flat skillet.
+- Heat the olive oil or butter in a large flat skillet.

 - Saute the chorizo until browned and remove from pan.

-- In the same pan, place the finely diced onion, garlic, pepper and tomatoes and cook for about 3 minutes on medium heat until onions are translucent.
+- In the skillet, saute the finely diced onion, tomatoes, bell pepper and garlic and cook for about 3 minutes on medium heat until onions are translucent.

-- Add saffron, salt, pepper and paprika and simmer for 10-15 minutes or until cauliflower is tender.
+- Add saffron, salt, black pepper, and paprika and simmer for 10-15 minutes or until cauliflower is tender.

 - When the cauliflower is starting to get tender, add the shrimp and continue to cook until pink.

-- When shrimp and cauliflower are cooked and cauliflower is bright yellow from the saffron, add the cooked sausage, chicken and clams to the top of the pan.
+- When shrimp and cauliflower are cooked and cauliflower is bright yellow from the saffron, add the cooked sausage, chicken, clams, and oysters to the top of the pan.

 - Sprinkle with chopped parsley and squeeze lemon wedges on top just before serving.